 x_pd_integration (PagerDutyTest): ServiceNow user authentication test successful (200)

 x_pd_integration (PagerDutyTest): ServiceNow user authentication test failed (403)

-- Ensure that the ServiceNow user for authentication and ServiceNow password for authentication configured in PagerDuty → Configuration → Properties are valid credentials for a ServiceNow web service access user
+- Ensure that the ServiceNow user for authentication and ServiceNow password for authentication configured under PagerDuty Configuration PagerDuty Settings are valid credentials for a ServiceNow web service access user.

 - Ensure that the password is consistent between the user and the setting in the PagerDuty Configuration properties.